Precious Metals We Use

-VG Jewelers (The Village Goldsmith) experienced goldsmiths are trained to work with all precious metals, from platinum and gold to sterling silver.
+VG Jewellers experienced goldsmiths are trained to work with all precious metals, from platinum and gold to sterling silver.

 Pure gold is often referred to as 24 carat (ct in UK, k in US), but as it is quite soft and malleable, it is not the most suitable for an item worn every day.
 The more commonly used golds are 9k, 14k and 18k, where gold is combined with other metals to make them more durable.